nmandery/qtnetstring/README.md

 -----------------------------------------------------------------------------------------------------------

-For the documentation of the available functions see the qtnetstring.h header file.
-To use it, just drop qtnetstring.cpp and qtnetstring.h into your source tree and include the into your project file.
+For the documentation of the available functions see the QTNetString.h header file.
+To use it, just drop QTNetString.cpp and QTNetString.h into your source tree and include the into your project file.